doe300/VC4CL/Readme.md

 This means, an OpenCL kernel could be used to read sensitive data or write into kernel memory!

 **Therefore, any program using the VC4CL implementation must be run as root!**

+## Debug
+Since this software is still in development, some functionality might not work.
+For curious users or to be able to provide more information for bugs, additional debug information can be generated if desired.

+To generate debug information, set the `VC4CL_DEBUG` environment variable to one (or multiple, separated by commas) of the following strings:

+- `api` enables logging OpenCL API calls, parameters and non-success errors to the standard output
+- `code` enables dumping OpenCL C (or IR) source code as well as generated VC4C binary code into temporary files for the compilation functions
+- `syscall` enables logging detailed information for syscalls (e.g. mailbox) to the standard output
+- `execution` enables logging of detailed kernel execution information (parameters, execution cycle, return codes) to the standard output
+- `events` enables logging of asynchronous event processing information to the standard output
+- `objects` enables logging of lifetime begin/end and leaks of OpenCL API objects to the standard output
+- `all` enables all above logging modes